 Exercising is extremely important for mobilizing fat and toning up (29).
 Cardio helps improve heart and lung function, stamina, and endurance and shed overall body fat.
 If you do not have the time to hit the gym, here are a few at-home cardio exercises.

-Do a mix of cardio and strength training (at least 30 minutes of cardio, 3 days a week, and 30 minutes of strength training for 2 days) to see a visible difference (30).
+Do a mix of cardio and strength training (at least 30 minutes of cardio, 3 to 4 times a week, and 30 minutes of strength training for 2 days) to see a visible difference (30).

 17. De-Stress Regularly